Halalaluyafail3/MultiMapTemplate/README.md

 The map type represents a closed addressing hash table. `MapEntryCount` is the number of entries in the map. `MapBucketsSize` is a power of two greater than or equal to eight, or is zero iff `MapEntryCount` is zero; it represents the sizes of the buckets array. `MapBuckets` is a pointers to the first element in the buckets array, or null if `MapEntryCount` is zero.
 An empty map will have all three of these members equal to zero, in all other cases all of the members will be non-zero.

+Because of how the built in members of `Map_##Name` work, copying each of the built in members works fine as long as the map is not mutated.
+When the map is mutated, the map used for mutation is the only one that is guaranteed to be valid.
+Members in the `Extra` argument do not need to obey this.

 The entry type represents an entry in a close addressing hash table. `MapNext` is the pointer to the next entry in the bucket, or null if there are no more entries in the bucket. `MapHash` is the hash of the key in the entry. `MapKey` is the key of this entry.

 ## Function descriptions